lucasew/succless-android/CONTRIBUTING.md

 # About CI
 - Vercel generates a staging deploy at every commit so you should see what the result looks like before any other human intervention.

+# About tags

+It's more useful to provide meaningful tags, these are the default tag system that might change later.
+Should be enforced by code review.
+- `downloader`: if it downloads the content to be used inside the application
+- `file-manager`: if the main usage is to manage files
+- `has-dark-theme`: if the app have some mechanism to change theme to a dark variant
+- `has-plugin-system`: if the app supports some kind of plugin system, probably using external APK files that the app discovers at runtime
+- `reader`: if it reads some kind of document
+- `text-editor`: if it has some mechanism for editing plain text files or code